IanMosur06/17_Regex_Tutorial/gist.md

 ### Quantifiers
 Quantifiers specify (or quantify) the minimum number of a character that must be present in a string in order for it to match the regex.
 ### Grouping Constructs
+Using grouping constructs, a regex query can return a number of subsets of data that are related to one another.
 ### Bracket Expressions
+A bracket expression uses regex to simply search everything included in the brackets.
+Every lowercase letter between a and z for example [a-z0-9] would result in a match, along with any existing numbers.
 ### Character Classes

 ### The OR Operator